nilostolte/nilostolte/README.md

 Even though largely declared as dead in the media and by the obvious stagnation of chip's technology growth in the last decade,<a name="hints_html_anchor"></a> Moore's law seems still alive thanks to 3D chip manufactury, new transistor designs (particularly vertically build as recently announced by IBM), as well as multi-core architectures that have only started to be exploited.

+Here it is an excerpt:

+> _Neil Thompson is an economist, but his office is at CSAIL, MIT’s sprawling AI and computer center, surrounded by roboticists and computer scientists, including his collaborator Leiserson.
+In a new paper, the two document **ample room for improving computational performance through better software, algorithms, and specialized chip architecture**._

+> _One opportunity is in slimming down so-called software bloat to wring the most out of existing chips.
+When chips could always be counted on to get faster and more powerful, programmers didn’t need to worry much about writing more efficient code.
+And they **often failed to take full advantage of changes in hardware architecture, such as the multiple cores, or processors, seen in chips used today**._

+> _Thompson and his colleagues showed that they could get a computationally intensive calculation to run some 47 times faster just by switching from Python, a popular general-purpose programming language, to the more efficient C. That’s because C, while it requires more work from the programmer, greatly reduces the required number of operations, making a program run much faster.
+Further tailoring the code **to take full advantage of a chip with 18 processing cores sped things up even more.
+In just 0.41 seconds, the researchers got a result that took seven hours with Python code**._

+> _That sounds like good news for continuing progress, but Thompson worries it also signals **the decline of computers as a general purpose technology**.
+Rather than “lifting all boats,” as Moore’s Law has, by offering ever faster and cheaper chips that were universally available, **advances in software and specialized architecture** will now start to selectively target specific problems and business opportunities, favoring those with sufficient money and resources._

 <hr>

 ## Hints and programming hacks <a name="classif_html_anchor"></a>